CS-3150-fall-2022-g1/DansFrappes/README.md

-# DansFrappes
+DansFrappes

 ## Welcome
 This is Dan's Frappuccinos README.md file where you can learn all about how our system is configured, implemented, tested, and maintained.
-This website serve's as an all access club to order your favorite frapuccino.
+This website serves as an all access club to order your favorite frapuccino.

 ## Deliverables
 ---
+### MILESTONE 3
+README.md -> /

+Sprint 1 -> /docs/Sprint_1/

+Sprint 2 -> /docs/Sprint_2/

+Sprint 3 -> /docs/Sprint_3/

+Server Setup Instructions -> /docs/

 ### MILESTONE 2
 README.md -> /